LLNL/HPC-Tutorials/posix/locking_and_unlocking_mutexes.md

 * If the mutex was already unlocked
 * If the mutex is owned by another thread

 There is nothing "magical" about mutexes...in fact they are akin to a "gentlemen's agreement" between participating threads.
-It is up to the code writer to insure that the necessary threads all make the the mutex lock and unlock calls correctly.
+It is up to the code writer to ensure that the necessary threads all make the the mutex lock and unlock calls correctly.
 The following scenario demonstrates a logical error:

 <br></br>